 We pride ourselves on the unrivalled quality of our output (for both large and small runs), ultra-fast lead times, and our experienced and friendly customer service.

 We have a full iron phosphate and powder coating plant at our disposal, offering polyester and epoxy polyester in a full range of colours in gloss, matt and textured finishes (if a non-standard colour is preferred this is matched and formulated to samples supplied).
+This process is available exclusively to our own in-house manufactured products.

 All materials used for powder coating are purchased from accredited sources to ensure consistent quality and parts are inspected in line with our ISO 9001 quality system.